sbotargues/weather-web-app/README.md

 ## Future Improvements
 - **Enhanced Error Reporting**: Introduce more user-friendly error messages and notifications for a better user experience.
 - **Mobile Responsive**
-- **Separe css files**: Split the css file in their corresponding component for a better readability.
+- **Split css files**: Split the css file in their corresponding component for a better readability.